autumnscott/Assignment-1/README.md

 ## Step One - Setting Up Preferences

-You might notice that a Intuos Pro Wacom Tablet has a series of buttons running down the side of it.
-These are "Express Keys," and they will help you to work faster and have more control with yiur tablet.
-There are two ways to get access to these settings, usig apples system preferences, or going through the wacom desktop center.
+Okay, bare with me, because I know this stuff is boring.
+If youre looking down at your Wacom Tablet in a state of confusion, wondering what all of those little buttons on the side do, fear no more.
+You've come to the right place!
+Those little buttons are "Express Keys," and they are there to make your life easier.
+So, what we want to do is get these little boogers set up so that we can get rolling, because let's be honest, we want to get to the drawing part!
+Okay, so there are two ways to navigate to the wacom settings.
+One is to go through the apple system preferences located at the top left hand corner of any mac.
+The second is to go through the wacom desktop center.
 When first setting up the tablet I recommend using the wacom desktop center.
-It has more areas of control than just the settings.
-Later on, if you are looking to tweak or edit your wacom preferences I recomend quickly going through the apple menu.
+It has more areas of control than going throught the system preferences.
+Later on, if you are looking to tweak or edit your wacom preferences quickly, I recomend going through the apple menu.

-### Two Ways to Set Up Preferences
-1. Open launchpad, navigate to wacom desktop center
+Okay, so open your launchpad, and then navigate to the wacom desktop center icon.
+It should be a white circle with a blue "w."
-2. Go to the Apple Menu in the top left hand corner of the screen, go to system preferences, and then navigate to Wacom Tablet

-If you went with the first way of getting to your tablet preferences you should have opened the wacom desktop center application that looks something like this.
+Once you've got it open, your screen should look like the picture shown below.

 ### Your Wacom Desktop Center: